christoofar/canaria/Ortho_README.md

 ## Why is the ortho version so different from standard Canaria?

 Canaria (and Canary) are "Angle Mod" keyboard layouts.
-They take advantage of a feature in staggered-row keyboards where the index consonants have very easy reach to two other consonants just beneath them on the bottom row:
+They take advantage of a feature in staggered-row keyboards where the index consonants have very easy reach positions to two other consonants just beneath them on the bottom row:

 ```